-To help you get started down this rewarding road, call Huntsville adoption lawyer Sara Doty.
+Attorney Sara Doty understands how significant the decision to adopt is, and has the experience to guide you through the legal process.
+To help you get started down this rewarding road, call Huntsville adoption lawyer Sara Doty at 256-519-9970.

-Founder of Sara Doty Attorney at Law, LLC, and her legal staff provide prompt, personal and focused attention to their clients seeking to adopt.
+Attorney Sara Doty and her legal staff provide prompt, personal and focused attention to their clients seeking to adopt.
 They are dedicated to being there for these clients at every step in the adoption process.

 Some of the adoption issues Mrs. Doty has assisted her clients with include:

 At any time, there are hundreds of children in Alabama waiting for permanent homes.
 Adoption is one of the greatest gifts you can give a child, and that holds true whether you are adopting a stepchild or are interested in adopting a child unrelated to you or your spouse (should you be married).
-There are certain things that you should be aware of when it comes to adoption in Alabama, however, and an attorney experienced in this area can help ensure that your adoption goes through and that the terms are as good as possible to ensure the safety and health of your family.
+However, it is important that you have a clear understanding of the Alabama adoption process and the legal effect of adopting a child.
+An experienced adoption attorney can help ensure that your adoption moves forward as smoothly as possible, and that the terms are as beneficial as possible for your family.

 Adoption Licensing Requirements

-- Applicants must be of reasonable good health (this will be verified via medical forms).
+- Being of reasonably good health (this will be verified via medical forms)